matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 - The bridge pattern is very similar to the strategy pattern
 - Bridge and Strategy both plug in member variables to determine behavior - thus prefer composition (Has-A) over inheritance (Is-A)
-- And also similar to template pattern
+- And also similar to template pattern:
     - Since bridge and template both **plug-in** important or complex parts of their behavior
-- Bridge and adapter are quite different - Adapter takes in objects of one interface and wraps them into objects of another interface
+- Bridge and adapter are quite different:
+    - Adapter takes in objects of one interface and wraps them into objects of another interface

 ### What is a basic idea of the Bridge Pattern ?

 - When class hierarchies got too complicated, they can be simplified using bridges
-- The Bridge Pattern uses composition (has-a) as a bridge between two independent class hierarchies.
+- The Bridge Pattern uses composition (has-a) as a bridge between two independent class hierarchies

 ***